arrowhead-f/application-skeleton-wot/README.md

 The application-skeleton-wot converts Web Things to Arrowhead services and converts Arrowhead services into Web Things.

+Further details on the operation of the application and a performance analysis can be found in [this paper](https://ieeexplore.ieee.org/abstract/document/9589619).
+We kindly ask to cite [the already mentioned paper](https://ieeexplore.ieee.org/abstract/document/9589619) if you utilized our tool in any academic project.

 ## Usage with Docker

 ### Docker and Docker Compose